hphelion/documentation/devplatform/devplatform.install.md

 ### Prerequisites

 For ALS to install dependencies for deployed applications, you must provide ALS with outbound Internet connectivity.
-This process is documented in Step 7 of ["Starting the seed and building your cloud"](http://docs.hpcloud.com/helion/community/install/#startseed) in the baremetal installation instructions.
 If an HTTP Proxy is required for Internet downloads, follow the instructions in the [Administration Guide](http://docs.hpcloud.com/als/v1/admin/server/configuration/#http-proxy).

 ### Connect to the Download Service